Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ### Reference points

 The `Origin` and `AnchorPoint` properties allow determining the position of a visual in the area of the control.
 The visual and the control are two-dimensional objects, therefore it is necessary to define a reference point for each of them.

-The following figure illustrates the possible positions of this point, both for the visual and the control:
+The following figure illustrates the possible reference point positions for both the visual and the control:

 ![VisualAlignTypes](media/visuals/VisualAlignTypes.png)